Seven Free Forex Trading Tools You Should Be Using

 Time to bookmark these free forex trading tools!

-If you don’t mind paying for quality forex trading tools, you should take a look at our affiliate – Forex Smart Tools.
-It has three effective forex trading tools that you should have if you are serious about forex trading.
+If you don’t mind paying for quality forex trading tools, you should take a look at our Forex Tester - Forex Tester.
+It contains effective forex trading tools that you should have if you are serious about forex trading.

 I like that fact that they are solid trading tools that help you track and improve your trading, and not fanciful forex signals that promise ridiculous returns.
 If you want to invest in your forex trading career, I definitely recommend these tools over a trading signal service.